 Another principle of Sabbath rest was no labor.
 Or, in other words-no work.
 This one is easy to accomplish in the natural.
-The Jews had a lot of laws and rules regarding what couldn't be done on the Sabbath; however, the spiritual principle is a little tougher to apply.
+The Jews had many laws and rules regarding what could not be done on the Sabbath; however, the spiritual principle is a little tougher to apply.
 We want to work out our problems and issues ourselves.
 We want to have control over our lives.

-The truth is salvation by faith is an entering into the beginnings of Sabbath rest.
-That is why Jesus said He was "Lord of the Sabbath"21 and invited people to come to Him to find rest.
+The truth is salvation by faith is entering into the beginnings of Sabbath rest.
+That is why Jesus said He was "Lord of the Sabbath" and invited people to come to Him to find rest.

 "Come to Me, all you who labor and are heavy laden, and I will give you rest.
 Take My yoke upon you and learn from Me, for I am gentle and lowly in heart, and you will find rest for your souls.
-For My yoke is easy and My burden is light."22
+For My yoke is easy and My burden is light."